astroumd/lmtoy/INSTALL.md

 lmtoy needs no extra work, if you see updates.

 lmtslr needs no extra work, since we installed using the -e flag in pip.
+But if the C program was updated, it's safe to do this:

+      make install_lmtslr

 NEMO, depending on what you see, may need to have a new executable installed, e.g.